Joseph P. Kennedy Sr.: Liquor importing

 Kennedy ventured into aspects of the legal liquor business during Prohibition in the United States.
 As soon as it became legal to do so, Kennedy ventured into liquor importing.
-One of his shipping ventures he was involved in was the importation of large shipments of high-priced Scotch whisky where he earned a handsome profit in the process.
+One of the shipping ventures he was involved in was the importation of large shipments of high-priced Scotch whisky where he earned a handsome profit in the process.
 Various contradictory "bootlegging" stories surrounding Kennedy have circulated but historians have not accepted them.
 At the start of the Franklin Roosevelt administration in March 1933, Kennedy and future Congressman James Roosevelt II obtained the exclusive rights to import some alcoholic beverage brands to the United States from Great Britain, before Prohibition ended, and later founded Somerset Importers, a business entity that acted as the exclusive American agent for Haig & Haig Scotch, Gordon's Dry Gin, Dewar's Scotch, King William IV Scotch Whisky, and Riondo Puerto Rico Rum, and other imported drinks.
 Kennedy kept his Somerset company for years.
 In addition, Kennedy purchased spirits-importation rights from Schenley Industries, a New York City liquor company with a Canadian distillery.
 Though he possessed substantial investments in various shipping lines that imported significant shipments of liquor, Kennedy himself drank little alcohol.
 He so disapproved of what he considered a stereotypical Irish vice that he offered his sons $1,000 not to drink until they turned 21.

+After Kennedy's death, various criminals, such as Frank Costello, boasted that they worked with Kennedy in bootlegging operations during Prohibition.
+The most recent biographer David Nasaw claims that no credible evidence has been found to link Kennedy to bootlegging activities.
+When asked about it during a public discussion held by the CUNY Graduate Center on his biography of Kennedy, Nasaw said: